How to Increase Chances of Successful IVF?Fertility Treatment

 Today, numerous couples wish to have a child, but despite all their efforts, they cannot conceive naturally.
 Fortunately, there have been great advances in fertility treatments during the last decades, and infertile couples can now become parents by using assisted reproductive technologies (ART) such as IVF or IUI.

 In vitro fertilization, commonly referred to as IVF, is a practical ART method through which an egg is fertilized in the laboratory using the male partner's sperm (or donor sperm).
 Then, the resulting embryo is transferred to the woman's uterus, and hopefully, the pregnancy starts.
-This article discusses how to increase your chance of IVF success.
+This article discusses the IVF success rate and how to increase your chance of success.

 How to Increase My Chance of IVF Success?

 There are several factors to be considered to increase your chance of IVF success:

 - Do IVF while you are under the age of 35.
 The younger you are, the higher your chance of getting pregnant through IVF;

 - Choose an experienced and well-known fertility specialist;

 - Ask your doctor to re-check everything before embryo transfer;